strongloop/loopback/docs/api.md

 ##### model.destroy([callback])

-Remove a model from the attached data source.
+Remove a model from the attached datasource.

 ```js
 model.destroy(function(err) {